dmiracle/claude-monitor/README.md

 - Shows session elapsed time
 - Indicates whether instances are headless or interactive
 - Auto-refreshes every 5 seconds
-- Always-on-top window for easy monitoring
+- Focusable window that can lose focus when needed
 - Clean, dark UI optimized for development

 ## Installation